asmagen/robustSingleCell/README.md

 ```

 <figure>
 <img src="vignettes/figs/LCMV1_LCMV2_similarity.png">
 <figcaption>
 Fig 9.
-Correlation between clusters’ FC vectors across the two
+Correlation between clusters' FC vectors across the two replicates.
-replicates.

 </figcaption>
 </figure>

-Finally, the cluster similarity between all clusters integrated by this
-analysis is shown in Figure 10.
-Unlike the simplified example shown
-here, this analysis is typically used for estimating subpopulation
-similarity and divergence across multiple tissue-origins or experimental
-settings, including corresponding pre-clinical to clinical datasets as
-described in *Magen et al 2018*.
+Finally, the cluster similarity between all clusters integrated by this analysis is shown in Figure 10.
+Unlike the simplified example shown here, this analysis is typically used for estimating subpopulation similarity and divergence across multiple tissue-origins or experimental settings, including corresponding pre-clinical to clinical datasets as described in *Magen et al 2018*.

 ``` r
 similarity <- filtered.similarity